Optima-Energy-Systems/EntityFramework-DbMigrator/README.md

 Required:

+- **-EntityFramework**=*{Path}* - The path to the Entity Framework DLL - This is required as a command line argument to enable migrations on multiple versions of entity framework (rather than just the version referenced in the solution).
 - **-DllPath**=*{Path}* - The path to the DLL containing the migrations and DbContext
 - **-DependsOn**=*{Path}* - A Command seperated list of dependent DLLs that are not loaded from the GAC
 - **-MigrationConfig**=*{value}* - The fully qualified name of the migration configuration class - This class must inheric from DbMigrationConfiguration _OR_ DbMigrationConfiguration<T>